Snowboarding & Skiing in Hokkaido: 7 Hokkaido Ski Resorts to Escape Busy Niseko

 A ski trip based out of Otaru Hokkaido provides the best of both worlds- Powder and culture

-Otaru is a beautiful coastal city, boasting quick and easy access to some of the best Hokkaido snowboarding and skiing outside of Niseko.
+Otaru is a beautiful coastal city just a short train ride away from bustling Sapporo.
+Otaru offer quick and easy access to some of the best Hokkaido snowboarding and skiing outside of Niseko.

-Skiing out of Otaru allows you to base out of a true Japanese port town with quality hotels and delicious Hokkaido fare (including fresh locally sourced seafood).
-Explore the city streets and canal zone after skiing for a true Hokkaido cultural experience.
-Otaru is know for glass blowing and is a great place to purchase glass gifts.
+Skiing out of Otaru allows you to base out of a true Japanese port town with quality hotels and delicious Hokkaido fare, including fresh locally sourced seafood and sushi.
+Explore the city streets, back ally ways and the popular canal zone after skiing for a true Hokkaido cultural experience.
+Otaru is know for glass blowing and is a great place to purchase glass gifts and other unique souvenirs.

 Location